 What: This old-school institution is a home-from-home for many, so what better place to go for a seasonal celebration.
 While they're yet to release details of their 2021 menu, we assume it will be in line with their offerings from previous years.
 If so, set off the meal in style with half a dozen oysters then lookout for Wilton's carving trolley of the day for the Christmas special served à table by the chef trancheur.
-Finally for dessert, River Café's notorious chocolate nemesis is a no-brainer.
+Finally for dessert, the orange panna cotta with spiced cranberries is surely a no-brainer.

 Where: 55 Jermyn Street, SW1Y 6LX